benchmarkstudios/slackbox/README.md

 Once you've cloned slackbox or hit the "Deploy with Heroku" button you'll need to setup the following environment variables.
 These can either be stored in a `.env` or set up as config variables in Heroku.

 * `SLACK_TOKEN` - The token from Slack's Slash Command.
+* `SLACK_OUTGOING` - True if using [Slack Outgoing WebHooks](https://my.slack.com/services/new/outgoing-webhook), false if using [Slack Slash Commands](https://my.slack.com/services/new/slash-commands)
 * `SPOTIFY_KEY` - Your Spotify application key (a.k.a Client ID).
 * `SPOTIFY_SECRET` - Your Spotify application secret (a.k.a Client Secret).
 * `SPOTIFY_USERNAME` - Your Spotify username.